Microscopic understanding of NMR signals by dynamic mean-field theory for spins: Simulating FID s with nl-spin DMFT

 Note that this approximation is also justified by the coordination number.
 For example, for $i=j$, the approximation in \cref{eqn:mfmoments_autotrunc} follows directly from \cref{eqn:suppressedpairs}.

 The expression in \cref{eqn:mfmoments_autotrunc} can be straightforwardly computed after obtaining the autocorrelations in step (1).
-The resulting second mean-field moments are then fed into the simulations of a spin cluster $\Gamma_l$ in a mean-field background.
+The resulting second mean-field moments are then fed into the simulations of a spin cluster $\Gamma_l$ in a mean-field background using the Hamiltonian in \cref{eqn:multisitemodel}.
+Note that expectation values are again evaluated with respect to the disordered state $\rho_0~\propto~\mathbbm{1}$.
 For calcium fluoride, we consider cluster sizes of up to $l=9$ spins and access all pair correlations listed in \cref{tab:shelllist}.
 Next, we discuss how one can optimize the choice of clusters for the computation of the pair correlations.